Safety: Electric Current in the Human Body

 Portable Generators and OSHA Construction Standards A monograph by John “Grizzley” Grzywacz explaining why OSHA does not require the grounding of portable generators.
 PDF format.
 Also at oshaprofessor.com/Portable%20Generators%20and%20OSHA%20Construction%20Standards%203-05.pdf.

-RF Exposure and YouA section from the ARRL Handbook on RF exposure and safety.
+RF Exposure and YouA comprehensive 2003 ARRL 316 page book on RF exposure and safety.
 PDF, free download.